Growth and Competitiveness

 EU27 chemical capacity utilisation rate

-The dramatic decline in capacity utilization at the beginning of 2020 stems from the spill-over effects of Covid-19 crisis, where both production and capacity utilization have dropped substantially during the first half of 2020.
+The dramatic decline in capacity utilisation at the beginning of 2020 stems from the spill-over effects of Covid-19 crisis, where both production and capacity utilisation dropped substantially during the first half of 2020.

-According to Business Survey data of the European Commission, capacity utilisation in the EU27 chemical sector reached the value of 83.4% in the second quarter of 2021, up from 74.0% reached in the same quarter of last year.
+According to Business Survey data of the European Commission, capacity utilisation in the EU27 chemical sector reached the value of 76.4% in the third quarter of 2022, down from 83.2% reached in the same quarter of last year.

 Europe at a competitive disadvantage compared to the USA and the Middle East